-6.12 'Setup' Key
+5.12 'Setup' Key

 The secondary function of the 'Diameter' key is 'Setup'.
-While the Pumping Program is not operating, press and hold the 'Diameter' key until the first setup configuration parameter, "Power Failure Mode", is displayed:
+While the Pumping Program is not operating, press and hold the 'Diameter' key until the first setup configuration parameter value differs from its previous value, the display will blink.
+The new parameter value will be stored and the next parameter will be displayed.
+See section 7, "Setup Configuration" for a complete description of the Setup Configurations.

-The display will consecutively display, for about $\overline{2}$ seconds, each Setup Configuration parameter and its current setting.
+The display will consecutively display, for about 2 seconds, each Setup Configuration parameter and its current setting.
 Pressing any non-arrow key will immediately advance to the next Setup Configuration parameter.

 To change a Setup Configuration parameter, press an arrow key under the parameter's value.
 To store the new value, press any non-arrow key or wait 2 seconds.
-If the parameter value differs from its previous value, the display will blink.
-The new parameter value will be stored and the next parameter will be displayed.
-See section 8, "Setup Configuration" for a complete description of the Setup Configurations.
+If the

 After the last configuration parameter is displayed, the display reverts back to displaying the syringe diameter.
-Any new parameter value will take affect immediately upon being stored.
+Any new parameter value take affect immediately upon being stored.

-6.13 Special Power-Up Functions
+5.13 Special Power-Up Functions